Bootable USB

 Pro tip: Verify your system architecture (64-bit vs 32-bit) before downloading.

-A Linux distribution (or “distro”) is a complete operating system built on the Linux kernel, bundled with a desktop interface, apps, and tools.
-Think of it like choosing a streaming service: same internet, different experience.
-Each distro has its own look, feel, and pre-installed software—so picking one is more about personality and needs than technical skill.
+A Linux Distribution, or “distro,” bundles the Linux kernel with a desktop interface, apps, and tools into a complete operating system.
+Think of it like picking a streaming service: same internet, totally different experience.
+Each distro has its own look, feel, and pre-installed software.
+The choice isn’t about technical chops.
+It’s about what you actually need and which environment clicks with you.

 If you’re ready to install Linux for beginners, start here: